 When the registration is approved by the CCC, a patient will receive an MMJ license.
 The card is valid for one year.
 Patients MUST CERTIFIED BY A PHYSICIAN and re-register with the state annually.

-Under the final regulations issued by the Department of Health, a Qualifying Patient must be a “Massachusetts resident 18 years of age or older who has been diagnosed by a Massachusetts licensed certifying physician as having a debilitating medical condition…“.
+Under the final regulations issued by the CCC, a Qualifying Patient must be a “Massachusetts resident 18 years of age or older who has been diagnosed by a Massachusetts licensed certifying physician as having a debilitating medical condition…“.
 A debilitating condition is one that affects and substantially limits one or more major life activities including activities such as eating, sleeping, ambulating, working, and socializing.
-Therefore the final decision for certifying a qualifying patient is left to a qualified Massachusetts licensed physician.
-Minors are covered under different rules.(See Final DPH Regulations)
+Therefore the final decision for certifying a patient is left to a qualified Massachusetts licensed physician.
+Minors are covered under different regulations and require certfication by two physicians.(See Final DPH Regulations)